JonAbrams/synth/_src/tutorial/_tutorial.md

 The default app created by synth is a very limited version of twitter.
 Out of the box it just displays a list of tweets.

+This guide will walk you through:

+1. Installing Synth
+2. Creating your first project.

-It's currently missing some basic functionality:
+Then we'll add some missing functionality:

-- There's no way to publish new tweets.
+- The ability to publish new tweets.
-- There's no way to link to a particular tweet.
+- The ability to link to a particular tweet.
-- All tweets are anonymous, how boring!

-This guide will walk you through setting up synth, creating the project, and then show you how to add the above mentioned missing functionality.
+- The ability to tweet non-anonymously.

 <div id="setup"></div>
 # Setup